ladyisatis/OnePaceOrganizer/README.md

 - TV Show, Season/Arc, and Episode metadata automatically set
 - All One Pace files renamed to be recognized by Plex

+If there's no added metadata in the repository for an episode, like say, the One Pace team just released an episode 2 minutes ago?
+It will look into the .mkv file and create the metadata for you.

 You can also re-run the program when new One Pace releases for quick renaming, and this does not require every single One Pace release ever released in order to function.

 **Note: this program is in BETA.
 Things may break and error handling could be a lot better.
 Contributions also welcome on that.**